-See Figure 14 source data in Appendix C. Source for all materials: State of Disposal and Recycling in California
+^{}See Figure 14 source data in Appendix C. Source for all materials: State of Disposal and Recycling in California

-Figure 15 shows historical recycling percentage rates for All Materials compared to waste tire recycling percentage rates.
-The recycled groups used in CalRecycle's waste characterization studies are divided by material types, and then grouped into nine different commodity categories.
+Figure 15 shows historical recycling percentage rates for all materials compared to waste tire recycling percentage rates.
+The recycled groups used in CalRecycle's waste characterization studies are divided by material types and then grouped into nine different commodity categories.
 In general, these categories contain types made from the same base material, such as paper, glass, or organics.

-Traditionally, waste tire recycling rates have been lower than All Materials recycling rates, and recent years have seen similar trends in the change of rates for both All Materials and Tires.
+Traditionally, waste tire recycling rates have been lower than recycling rates for all materials, and recent years have seen similar trends in the change of rates for both categories.
 Based on interviews with industry experts, changes that affect the overall state recycling market are reflected in both rates simultaneously.